Adlink-ROS/neuronbot2/README.md

    rosdep install --from-paths src --ignore-src -r -y --rosdistro foxy
    ```
 5. Initialze NeuronBot2 ttyUSB nodes,
    `neuronbot_init.sh` is needed to be run only once for the first setup.
+If you use NeuronBot2 for simulation only, not for the real robot, then you can skip this step.
    ```
    cd ~/neuronbot2_ros2_ws/src/neuronbot2/neuronbot2_tools/neuronbot2_init/
    sudo ./neuronbot2_init.sh